tldr-group/micrograph_extractor/README.md

 # Micrograph Extractor

-Find, extract and describe all micrographs in a paper's `.pdf` using (V)LLMs.
-When applied to a large corpus of open-access papers, this should produce a large, varied library of micrographs with weak labels detailing the imaging technique, material studied and other useful information.

-This involves 3 steps:
+Scripts for creating, analyzing and evaluating an LLM-labelled micrograph dataset from materials science preprints.

+Method:
-1) Collection of a large amount of open-access papers that are likely to include micrographs from preprint servers like [arxiv](https://arxiv.org/), [chemrxiv](https://chemrxiv.org/engage/chemrxiv/public-dashboard) and [biorxiv](https://www.biorxiv.org/). arxiv has an [API for metadata](https://info.arxiv.org/help/api/index.html) for bulk download based on queries, limited at a rate of 1 request per 3 seconds.
-It might be easier to only download articles that fulfil a search query, by pinging `export.arxiv.org`, which is limited to 4 requests per second with a 1 second sleep after.
+1) Collects a large amount of open-access papers that are likely to include micrographs from preprint servers like  and [biorxiv](https://www.biorxiv.org/). arxiv has an [API for metadata](https://info.arxiv.org/help/api/index.html) for bulk download based on queries, limited at a rate of 1 request per 3 seconds. `export.arxiv.org` is the API-portal and is limited to 4 requests per second with a 1 second sleep after.
-2) Extracting all figures and captions from a given `.pdf`, via a `.pdf` scraper like [pypdf](https://pypi.org/project/pypdf/), [PDFigCapX](https://github.com/pengyuanli/PDFigCapX) or [pdffigures2](https://github.com/allenai/pdffigures2).
-Composite figures (ones with a (a), (b), (c), ...) will need to be decomposed if being saved later, potentially by looking for whitespace between sub-figures.
+2) Extracts all figures and captions from a given `.pdf`, via the [pdffigures2](https://github.com/allenai/pdffigures2) `.pdf` scraper.
+Composite figures (ones with a (a), (b), (c), ...) are decomposed by looking for whitespace between sub-figures, thresholding and detecting connected-components.
-3) Querying a (V)LLM with the image + figure caption, asking it a few questions about the figure, namely if it has a micrograph(s), what instrument was used, which material was used, does it have a scale-bar *etc*.
+3) A (V)LLM is queried with the figure caption and/or image, asking it a few questions about the figure, namely if it has a micrograph(s), what instrument was used, which material was imaged and whether it have a scale-bar *etc*.
+4) A custom gui in `labelling_app/`allows human labelling of scraped image/caption pairs and later comparison with LLM labels

-## Questions:
+## Scraping:

-- How often does the (V)LLM correctly identify a micrograph?
-- How often does the (V)LLM correctly identify the imaging technique?
-- How often does the (V)LLM correctly identify the material?
-- How often does the (V)LLM correctly identify a scale-bar?
-- How does the performance change with different models?
-How does the performance compare to a simple regex?
-- Where does it go wrong, and why?
-- How does performance change when the level of information in the prompt changes (*i.e,* explaining different imaging techniques, telling it it's a materials scientist, explaining what a micrograph is)
-- Is a VLM needed or does the LLM work well enough on the caption alone?
+1) Find and store the metadata (title, abstract, authors, DOI, date and download URL) of all papers that match the search query `microscopy' on a given preprint server ([arxiv](https://arxiv.org/), [chemrxiv](https://chemrxiv.org/engage/chemrxiv/public-dashboard)).
+We chose a random sample of 500 chemRxiv papers as a demonstration.
+2) Download each paper to a temporary foldeer, extracting all figure/caption pairs and storing them alongside the metadata.

-## Models:
+## Extracting:

-### Extracting:
+### Paired figure/caption extraction

-- [paperscraper](https://github.com/PhosphorylatedRabbits/paperscraper): python library for scraping metadata and/or pdfs from arxiv, chemrxiv *etc*.
-It can scrape based on a keyword query.
-- [pdffigures2](https://github.com/allenai/pdffigures2): scala program for extracting figures and associated captions from figures.
-Only tested on computer science papers so will see how well it translates to pre-prints.
+[pdffigures2](https://github.com/allenai/pdffigures2): scala program for extracting figures and associated captions from figures.

 For single files:
 ```